Southern California Boater’s Guide

 Watch this video tour and demonstration to learn more.

-The Pumpout Nav app automatically finds your location, and suggests the closest pumpout stations to you (map or list view available).
+The Pumpout Nav app automatically finds your location, and suggests the closest public pumpout station, dump station, and floating restroom to you (map or list view available).
 It includes details on how to use a pumpout station, and environmental risks and regulations regarding sewage discharge.
-One can report non-operational units through the app and even submit photos.
+One can report non-operational sewage disposal units through the app and even submit photos.

 Recycle fishing lines to protect wildlife and boats!
 Follow these simple instructions to make your own portable recycling container and to be an ocean steward.
 Take your responsible fishing one step further, learn about Marine Protected Areas and resources available to you as well.